Deni Hines: 2008–2013: Film, television and theatre work

 In 2008, she teamed up with Christine Anu for the charity single "Takin' it to The Street".
 In February 2009 a live DVD with bonus audio disc was released, taken for their two national tours.

 In mid-2008, Hines received a call from Oscar-nominated film director Bruce Beresford and agreed to play a small role in Mao's Last Dancer.
 The film was released on 1 October 2009.

 In 9 October, Hines became the ambassador for the humanitarian charity Oasis Africa Australia, where she visited the foundation's village and school in Kibera, Kenya, in January 2010.
 While there, Hines commenced recording a world music–style album featuring some of the local musicians and the children's choir from the Oasis Africa School.

 July 2010 saw Hines reunite with Tamsin Carroll, from Dusty – The Original Pop Diva, to perform a series of shows called Dusty the Concert; it featured over 20 hits.
 There were 16 shows.

 On 9 July 2011, Hines released a new single, "Finger on the Trigger", a Donna Summer classic.
 Produced by Rob Taylor and DJ Alex Taylor, its uptempo funky feel failed to get dance floors moving and bombed on the charts.

 From October 2011, Hines featured in The Celebrity Apprentice Australia.
 She was fired after task 3, in which her team raised $47,400 for Oasis Africa Australia, but returned for the final episodes on Team Unity.

 Hines played the role of Nerine Rogers in the third episode of Miss Fisher's Murder Mysteries, which aired in March 2012.

 On 31 July 2012, Hines became engaged to Daniel Moses, a Sydney-based financier.
 They were married on 23 December 2012 in Sydney.

-2014–present: The Soul Sessions & The Tokyo Sessions
+2014–present: The Soul Sessions, The Tokyo Sessions and reality tv

 Throughout 2013 and 2014, Hines performed the 'Café Soul Sessions' tour around Australia, and the idea for a soul-inspired album was born.
 The Soul Sessions was available for download only from her website from December 2014.
 On 18 November 2016, The Soul Sessions was released digitally and physically, with the lead single "What About Love", an original track co-written by Hines and Edward Said.
 The album also includes two other Hines co-writes, with "I Got Your Back" and "Runnin'".

+In 2022 she was a contestant on Dancing with the Stars Australia where she finished as a finalist.

 In 2024, Hines released The Tokyo Sessions, an album recorded over the previous years in Japan.

+In 2026 she appeared as a contestant on Im A Celebrity Get Me Out Of Here Australia.
+She quit the show after 10 days.